Login to complete an entry or to access judging materials

 News, Sports and Entertainment

-Honors publications covering politics, business and technology as well as culture and society
+Honors publications covering politics, business and technology as well as society and culture

 Winner: The New Yorker